SuperOfficeDocs/crmscript/docs/api-reference/classes/DbiControl/DbiControl.md

 # DbiControl

-This class is used for communicating with DBI agents - to share data with external systems.
+This class is used for communicating with DBI agents* to share data with external systems.